BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_17.md

 - Lairon, Lv.
 35, @Custap Berry, Ability: Sturdy, Jolly Nature, IVs: 31
     - Earthquake

-This fight exploits the cave field to collapse in on your Pokemon - instantly KO'ing most Pokemon.
-The Sturdy + Custap Berry combo makes it common for each Pokemon to get two attacks against you, so one collapse each.
-Without preparedness... that means you will lose all six of your Pokemon before the other fight!
+This fight exploits the cave field to collapse in on your Pokémon - instantly KO'ing most Pokémon.
+The Sturdy + Custap Berry combo makes it common for each Pokémon to get two attacks against you, so one collapse each.
+Without preparedness... that means you will lose all six of your Pokémon before the other fight!
 There are lots of strategies you can use to succeed here, however.
 Moldbreaker or multi-hit moves like Bullet Seed solve the Sturdy issue, allowing you to easily win.
-You can also use Power Gem constantly to change the field and prevent a collapse, or have a Bulletproof or Rock Head Pokemon do the whole fight since they are immune to the collapses.
+You can also use Power Gem constantly to change the field and prevent a collapse, or have a Bulletproof or Rock Head Pokémon do the whole fight since they are immune to the collapses.
 The Aron and Lairon will collapse themselves, so you could also just have something spam Wide Guard since you'll be safe from the collapse damage.

-**Pokemon Refugees.
+**Pokémon Refugees.
 Field: Cave Field**
 - Aggron, Lv.
 75, @Rockium-Z, Ability: Rock Head, Bold Nature, IVs: 31, EVs: 252/0/252/0/4/0
     - Rock Slide
     - Bulldoze